dsp-jetpack/JetPack/doc/deployment_guide.md

 ```

-This will provide a general idea of which resource creation failed.
+This will provide a general idea of the resource whose creation got failed.

 The following command can be used to list all the software deployments, which are either in "IN PROGRESS" or "FAILED" state.